-Upon the expiry of the term of the Second Renewed Master Service Agreement on December 31, 2019, the parties entered into the Third Renewed Master Service Agreement on December 27, 2019 to replace and renew the Second Renewed Master Service Agreement for a term of three years, commencing from January 1, 2020.
-The details of the terms of the Third Renewed Development Agreement were set out in the Company's announcement dated December 27, 2019.
-The terms of the Third Renewed Master Service Agreement and the existing transactions were arrived at after arm's length negotiations between the relevant parties.
-The Directors (including the independent non-executive Directors) consider that the entry into the Third Renewed Master Service Agreement is in the ordinary and usual course of business of the Group and on normal commercial terms, and that the terms are fair and reasonable and in the interests of the Company and the Shareholders as a whole.
+Upon the expiry of the term of the Third Renewed Master Service Agreement on December 31, 2022, the parties entered into the Fourth Renewed Master Service Agreement on December 8, 2022 to replace and renew the Third Renewed Master Service Agreement.
+The Fourth Renewed Master Service Agreement is effective from January 1, 2023, will expire on December 31, 2025.
+The details of the terms of the Fourth Renewed Master Service Agreement were set out in the Company's announcement dated December 8, 2022.
+The terms of the Fourth Renewed Master Service Agreement and the existing transactions were arrived at after arm's length negotiations between the relevant parties.
+The Directors (including the independent non-executive Directors) consider that the entry into the Fourth Renewed Master Service Agreement is in the ordinary and usual course of business of the Group and on normal commercial terms, and that the terms are fair and reasonable and in the interests of the Company and the Shareholders as a whole.